 Plus, being up off the ground means extra safety from dangerous spiders or snakes.
 It is worth noting that every state except Alaska has at least one venomous snake!

-Modern camping hammocks are lightweight, easy to hang, weatherproof and leave a much smaller footprint than tents.
-They do take a slight adjustment to if you are used to tents, but I find them much more comfortable and easy to use for hiking.
+Modern camping hammocks are lightweight, easy to hang, weatherproof, and leave a much smaller footprint than tents.
+They do take a slight adjustment if you are used to tents, but I find them much more comfortable and easy to use for hiking.